 For us some of the keys have been:

-- Make sure to BE AT THE BOOTH (this seems obvious but I’ve seen cases where people think just having the setup is enough.
-It’s not, you have to be there an hustle the whole time).
+- Make sure to BE AT THE BOOTH.
+This seems obvious but I’ve seen cases, where people think just having the setup, is enough.
+It’s not, you have to be there and hustle the whole time.
 (I know that’s not your issue).

 - Focus on booking appointments right on the spot with folks that express interest (just an iPad and your calendar link).
 Often people will be interested and ask you to reach out…then never answer your call because they forgot about you or got bombarded by all the other members reaching out after the show.
 LOCK THEM IN AT THE EVENT.

-- Have a reason for people to come see you at the booth and promote it before / during the event.
-(Give away in iPad or another prize that will garner attention.
+- Have a reason for people to come see you at the booth and promote it before/during the event.
+(Give away an iPad or another prize that will garner attention.)

-- If you get a chance to speak (at the event or at a breakout) it often 10X’s the impact and result.
+- If you get a chance to speak (at the event or at a breakout) it’s often 10x’s the impact and result.
 Sometimes you have to exhibit for a few years and keep asking to get the opportunity.

 - Promote the fact that you are at the event for social proof.
 Even if you don’t land clients…being at the event (sending emails about it, posting photos while there, writing a blog post about it) will give you social credibility in the niche and even those that don’t attend will have a different impression of you and your expert status in the space.